eddyfranc/ZinduPrep/README.md

-# 🐙 ZinduaPrep – Get Ready.
+# 🐙 ZinduPrep – Get Ready.
 Get Hired.

-**ZinduaPrep** is a platform program designed to assist recent graduates and Junior Software developers and engineers with the essentails skills  and mindset needed to successfully naviagate the job market.
+**ZinduPrep** is a platform program designed to assist recent graduates and Junior Software developers and engineers with the essentails skills  and mindset needed to successfully naviagate the job market.
 The platform offers a 4 weeks structured program, interactive content, mentorship opportunities, peer learning opportunities.

 > “Prep, Practice, and Succeed with a program built to support you at every step.”